alexismorin/Salon/README.md

 - A VR headset with motion controllers (Tested on Oculus Rift CV1, ought to work with the HTC Vive + Wands and maybe with WMR headsets)

 ### TODO
+- Fix the bug where if you draw with both hands it explodes
 - Make the multiple hair types backend actually work - a bunch of textures are in but it needs a bit of code.
 - Better in-headset UI and UX
 - Reference frame to load portraits

 ### Acknowledgements
 - [Hrafnkell Freyr Hlöðversson](https://wiki.unity3d.com/index.php/ObjExporter) for coming up with the OBJExporter script so I wouldn't have to.
 - [Matt Dean, Adam Frisby and Alan Zucconi](https://github.com/AdamFrisby/UnityHairShader) for the packaged Hair shader (full MIT license in the package).

+Per usual, whipped up in around...
+7 hours?
+Try and enjoy in spite of the bugs.

 ![output](images/output.png)